 6.32.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.32 is applicable to C.

 C uses call by value parameter passing.
-The parameter is evaluated and its value is assigned to the formal parameter of the function that is being called.
+The parameter is evaluated, and its value is assigned to the formal parameter of the function that is being called.
 A formal parameter behaves like a local variable and can be modified in the function without affecting the actual argument.
 An object can be modified in a function by passing the address to the object to the function, for example

 void swap(int *x, int *y) {